-The power controls on the driver's seat
+The power controls on the 40/20/40 seat - SuperCab driver's seat only

 Using the Power Lumbar Support and Side Bolsters

 If your vehicle is equipped with this option, you can inflate a lumbar support pad in the seat back.
 To inflate the lumbar pad, push the (+) side of the rocker switch.
 To deflate push the (-) side of the switch.